 -

-In addition, they are taught to:
+In addition, we guide children to:

 TEACHERS